cronn/mongodb-autoupdate/README.md

 # mongodb-autoupdate
-A demo project for demonstrating automatic update scripts for MongoDB using Spring Boot
+A demo project for demonstrating a database migration management mechanism for MongoDB using Spring Boot.

 <b>Short summary:</b>